AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 ### Rough schedule

-9 - 10:15 - snakemake 1 .
+1pm - 2 pm - snakemake 1
-10:15-10:30 - break .
+2pm - 2:10 pm - break
-10:30 - noon - snakemake 2 .
+2:10 pm - 3:10 pm - snakemake 2

 ### Tasks we are gonig to do

 Inside the `data` folder, there are 8 fastq.gz files.
-We will do `fastqc` on each fastq files and we are going to compile multiple html files to a single one using `multiQC`.
+We will use `Snakemake` do `fastqc` on each fastq files and compile multiple html files into a single one using `multiQC`.

 ## Software we're going to use